 Very few pool players understand that their performance will reach a stalemate after they master many of the mental and physical aspects of the game.
-This “lack of improvement” occurs because they have not developed the ability to balance both their conscious and subconscious mind.
+This “lack of improvement” occurs because

 The fact remains that you cannot play pool completely subconsciously.
 This is a common problem that needs to be addressed—if you can’t clearly define where the problem lies in your mind, how can you go about solving it?
 It is like driving a bicycle through an obstacle course while wearing a blindfold.
 You just can’t do it!